440th Airlift Wing: Post Cold War

 The 11 September 2001 terrorist attacks hurt the 440th as much as it did the rest of the country.
 The 440th Security Forces Squadron recalled almost the entire unit and was the first wing unit to deploy members on anti-terror operations.
 Security Forces Ravens were the first to deploy, but other members of the unit helped conduct prisoner transports from Afghanistan to Guantanamo Naval Station, Cuba after Taliban resistance collapsed in Afghanistan.
 Security specialists were also heavily involved in providing base and personal security measures and anti-terror measures in Afghanistan and Iraq.

 On 26 November 2001, two days before Thanksgiving, the wing received a mobilization order for more than 300 aircrew members, aircraft maintenance specialists and general support specialists.
 By 15 December, the wing had six aircraft and about 200 people in Kuwait with more than a dozen operation missions accomplished by that date.
 The Flying Badgers are still on the job in the Central Command area providing airlift support, superb aircraft maintenance and security training and support from the Horn of Africa to the high desert of Afghanistan.

 Since 2001, the 440th has deployed aircraft, crew, and support personnel in support of Operations Noble Eagle, Enduring Freedom and Iraqi Freedom.

 The 2005 Base Realignment and Closure Commission decided that General Mitchell became General Mitchell Air National Guard Station, leaving the Wisconsin Air National Guard's 128th Air Refueling Wing and their Boeing KC-135 Stratotanker aircraft in place, and moving the 440th Airlift Wing and its C-130 aircraft to Pope Air Force Base, North Carolina.
 The wing started operations at Pope in 2006 and completed the move to Pope by October 2007.
 The first unit assembly at the new location was 1 October 2007.
 At the start of 2010, the 440th Airlift Wing has 16 C-130H models supporting worldwide missions and providing training missions for the XVIII Airborne Corps and 82nd Airborne Division from Fort Bragg.

 BRAC made the 440th Airlift Wing the first active associate unit in Air Force history.
 The Regular Air Force's 2d Airlift Squadron and elements of the 43d Airlift Wing's maintenance units, that were also based at Pope, were receiving operational direction from the 440th while flying and helping maintain the 16 C-130H2 Hercules Air Force Reserve aircraft.

 An article in the 6 March 2014 issue of the Fayetteville Observer noted that the Air Force has proposed the wing's inactivation and the retirement of its 12 C-130H aircraft.
 A follow-up article in the 11 March edition stated that state congressmen (Ellmers, Hudson, Price, and McIntyre) have spoken out against the proposed inactivation.
-North Carolina senators, Thom Tillis and Richard Burr, also opposed the inactivation.

 The last C-130 assigned to the 440th Airlift Wing departed on 29 June 2016, and the unit inactivated on 18 September 2016.